-It’s not so, anymore.
 Today’s flexible office requires a hybrid approach that considers both the physical workspace in the office and at home.
-That means giving your workforce options in both places.
+That means in addition to giving your workforce options in both places.
 In the office, that could mean using an office space booking system that supports them wherever they’re working.
 At home, that might mean employees opt for a backyard office.

 (Bonus tip: Make sure your employees’ home office technology is secure.)

-Backyard offices can improve people’s ability to concentrate while they’re working from home.
-It doesn’t remove the need for the office — it just enables a better experience when they are remote.
+A backyard office can improve people’s ability to concentrate while they’re working from home.
+It doesn’t remove the need for the corporate office — it just enables a better experience when they're working remotely.

 These mini-office structures have a lot to teach us about the physical workplace, actually.
 It’s important to consider the holistic employee experience, and make sure your office and meeting spaces have the technology that lets people connect from their home office to meetings happening in your office.